growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group6](./images/group6.png)

-Enter the user name registered with GROWI.
+Enter the user name registered as a user with your GROWI.

 ![group7](./images/group7.png)